neuralsandwich/Git-tutorial/tutorial.md

 ## Checking the Status

-Now that the repository has been initialized we can check the status of the working directory and the staging area.
-Lets check the status now by using `git status`.
+Now that we have initialized the repository, we can check the status of the repository.
+If you ever wish to see the state of the working directory or staging area just run `git status`, let's do this now.

 ```
 On branch master